gpbl/react-day-picker/docs/Styling.md

 ### Modifiers

 Modifiers added to the day picker through the `modifiers` prop becomes CSS modifiers for the `DayPicker-day` class.
 For example, if you use a `isFirstDayOfMonth` modifier, the CSS class to style the corrispondent day cells is `DayPicker-day--isFirstDayOfMonth`.

----

 ### Importing the style template

-**Only for testing or demo purposes**, you can use the CSS template in your Sass files, for example importing it from `node_modules`:
+You can use import the CSS template in your Sass files, for example from `node_modules`:

 ```scss
 @import "../node_modules/react-day-picker/lib/style"